Along with so much else in the world, the bike industry is slumping to new lows in waste and destructiveness.

 A $1,200 bike today is about what a $500 bike was in 1995.
 Let that sink in a minute.
 One thousand, two hundred dollars.
 It used to seem like a lot of money.
 Now it's barely the threshold of anything built to stand up to the moderate abuse of a mountain biker who doesn't ride with a death wish.

-Our buddy went up the the Kingdom Trails in Vermont early in October.
+Our buddy went up to the Kingdom Trails in Vermont early in October.
 The weather was cool, but not cold.
 The Suntour fork on his bike stiffened up and the controls ceased to function.
-The preload knob wouldn't turn, the fork would barely react to bumps.
+The preload knob wouldn't turn, and the fork would barely react to bumps.
 He rode it anyway, because it was better than nothing, but he'd only had the bike for about two months.
 The conditions were not extreme.
 He had not crashed the bike or abused it.
 When we examined it, we found no signs that he had pressure-washed it or even hosed it down vigorously, which are two common mistakes.
 The fork was just foobed.

 In the warmest conditions, the fork is almost normal.
 But this is New England.